iLib-js/ilib-mono/README.md

 Caching
 -------

-Locale data is cached.
-That means that after you have loaded the data for a particular locale, you can call the synchronous calls from that point onwards.
-The classes will not need to attempt to load the locale data files because it can get all of the data from the cache instead.
+Locale data in ilib classes is cached.
+That means that after you have loaded the data for a particular locale the first time, you can create new instances of LocaleInfo for the same locale again without reloading those same locale data files.

+It also means that you create LocaleInfo instances synchronously for the same locale from that point onwards, even if your platform does not support synchronous file loading.

-There are two other ways of getting the data into the cache: adding statically included data into the cache, and ensuring the locale.
+There are two other ways of getting the data into the cache:

+1. adding statically included data into the cache
+1. ensuring the locale

 #### Statically Included Data

-If your locale support is very small (4 or less locales), you may want to just include the locale data statically in your app.
-To do this, use `ilib-assemble` as per the instructions below to create a single file containing all the data for a particular locale.
+If your locale support is very small (rule of thumb: 4 or less locales), you may want to just include the locale data statically in your app and be done with it.
+To do this, use `ilib-assemble` as per the instructions below to create single files containing all the data for particular locales.
 Then, explicitly import those files in your app.
-Then, at the beginning of the app, you can explicitly add the data to the cache.
+At the beginning of the app, you can then explicitly add the data to the ilib cache and start instantiating ilib classes synchronously.

-Example for adding data for only 2 locales to the cache:
+Example of adding data for 2 locales to the cache:

 ```javascript
 import { LocaleData } from 'ilib-localedata';